lukasturcani/stk/docs/source/basic_examples.rst

     )

-When creating a :class:`.Bromo` functional group, you have to specify things like which atoms of the group you want to remove during construction, and which ones you want to have bonds added during construction.
-These are specified by the `deleters` and `bonders` parameters, respectively.
+When creating a :class:`.Bromo` functional group, you have to specify things like which atoms have bonds added during construction, and which ones are removed during construction.
+These are specified by the `bonders` and `deleters` parameters, respectively.
 You can add as many functional groups to :class:`.BuildingBlock` as you like in this way, and you can mix different types of :mod:`~.functional_groups.functional_group`.
 You can even mix